A ketogenic diet for beginners

-Counting carbs can be helpful at first, but if you follow our guides and recipes you can stay keto even without counting.
+Counting carbs can be helpful at first.
+But if you stick to our recommended foods and recipes you can stay keto even without counting.

 Try to avoid

-Here’s what you should not eat on a keto diet – foods full of sugar and starch, including starchy foods like bread, pasta, rice and potatoes.
-As you can see, these foods are much higher in carbs.
+Here’s what you should avoid on keto – foods containing a lot of sugar and starch.
+This includes starchy foods like bread, pasta, rice and potatoes.
+These foods are very high in carbs.

 The numbers are grams of net carbs per 100 grams, unless otherwise noted.5

-This means that on keto you’ll need to completely avoid sweet sugary foods, plus starchy foods like bread, pasta, rice and potatoes.
-Just follow our keto diet advice, and remember that the food should be high in fat, not high in protein.
+This means that on keto you’ll basically need to avoid sugary foods completely, as well as starchy foods like bread, pasta, rice and potatoes.
+Just follow our keto diet advice.

 What to drink

 So what do you drink on a keto diet?
-Water is perfect, and so are coffee or tea.
-Ideally, use no sweeteners.
-A modest amount of milk or cream in your coffee or tea is OK (but beware of caffe latte!).
+Water is the perfect drink, and coffee or tea are fine too.
+Ideally, use no sweeteners, especially not sugar.
+A small amount of milk or cream in your coffee or tea is OK (but beware of caffe latte!).
 The occasional glass of wine is fine too.

 Visual keto guides

-For more on specific areas – like what fruits or nuts to eat on a ketogenic diet – check out our visual guides:
+For more on specific topics – like what fruits or nuts to eat on a ketogenic diet – check out our popular visual guides:

-Here are two weeks worth of recipes for breakfast, lunch and dinner on a ketogenic diet:
+Here are two weeks worth of recipes for breakfast, lunch and dinner on a keto diet:

-Get lots of weekly keto meal plans, complete with shopping lists and everything, with our premium meal planner tool (free trial).
+Get 70+ prepared weekly keto meal plans, complete with all recipes, shopping lists and more, with our premium meal planner tool (free trial).
 Our prepared meal plans include vegetarian and dairy-free weeks, quick and easy weeks, etc.

 How low carb is keto?

-The fewer carbohydrates you eat, the more effective it is for weight loss, appetite suppression and type 2 diabetes reversal, etc. A keto diet is a very strict low-carb diet, containing less than 20 grams of net carbs per day, and thus it is highly effective.
+The fewer carbs you eat, the more effective it is for weight loss, appetite suppression and type 2 diabetes reversal, etc. A keto diet is a very strict low-carb diet, containing less than 20 grams of net carbs per day, and thus it is highly effective.

-Here are three examples of what a low-carb meal can look like, depending on how many carbs you eat per day.
+Here are three possible examples of how low-carb meals can look, based on how many carbs you aim to eat in a day.
 Note that only the left plate is reliably ketogenic:

-We recommend following the dietary advice as strictly as you can.
-When you’re happy with your weight and health, you may carefully try eating more liberally (if you want to).
+We recommend starting out by following the dietary advice as strictly as you can.
+When you’re happy with your weight and health, you could carefully try eating a few more carbs (if you want to).
 Learn more

 For everything you need to get started – meal plans, shopping lists, daily tips and troubleshooting – just sign up for our free 2-week keto low-carb challenge.